 Our success depends, in part, on our ability to obtain and maintain intellectual property protection for our product candidates, technology and knowhow, to defend and enforce our intellectual property rights, in particular, our patent rights, to preserve the confidentiality of our knowhow and trade secrets, and to operate without infringing the proprietary rights of others.
 We seek to protect our product candidates and technologies by, among other methods, filing U.S. and foreign patent applications related to our proprietary technology, inventions and improvements that are important to the development of our business.
 We also rely on trade secrets, knowhow, continuing technological innovation and in-licensing of third-party intellectual property to develop and maintain our proprietary position.
-We, or our collaborators and licensors, file patent applications directed to our key product candidates in an effort to establish intellectual property positions to protect our product candidates for the prevention and/or treatment of diseases.
+We, or our collaborators and licensors, file patent applications directed to our key product candidates in an effort to establish intellectual property positions to protect our product candidates as well as uses of our product candidates for the prevention and/or treatment of diseases.

-As of February 24, 2022, we are the owner or exclusive licensee to nine issued U.S. patents and ten pending U.S. patent applications, two pending international Patent Cooperation Treaty (PCT) applications, five pending U.S. provisional patent applications, and 105 issued foreign patents and approximately 78 foreign patent applications.
+As of February 24, 2022, we are the owner, co-owner or exclusive licensee to 13 issued U.S. patents and 11 pending U.S. patent applications, four pending international Patent Cooperation Treaty (PCT) applications, one pending U.S. provisional patent application, and 215 issued foreign patents and approximately 100 foreign patent applications.
 These patents and patent applications are related to our technologies concerned with the arenavirus-based immunization systems, non-replicating and replicating, our product candidates and various development programs, which are directed to the use of these immunization systems for the treatment and/or prevention of various infectious diseases or cancer, and certain clinical uses of our current or future product candidates in oncology.
 The issued patents and pending patent applications contain claims directed to various aspects of our work, including compositions of matter, methods of treatment and prevention, methods of producing certain compositions, and use of our product candidates in combination with certain other therapeutics.